ryanfb/etc/_posts/2021-07-22-recovering_from_a_kernel_panic_during_initial_filevault_encryption.md

 But, it worked for me, and maybe this post will help someone else out there who doesn't have the option of restoring from backups.

 So while you're here, take that as a reminder to make sure you have working backups.
-I use both Time Machine to a local disk, as well as Backblaze Personal Backup.
+I use both Time Machine to a local disk, as well as Backblaze Personal Backup for offsite backups.
 Sign up for Backblaze using [this link](https://secure.backblaze.com/r/01r46t) and you'll get an extra month free (full disclosure: I'll also get a free month if you decide to subscribe).